b01lers/rich-ctf-template/README.md

 ### After mkchal.py

+- Run `git checkout -b name_challname` to switch to a branch if you havent already.
 - Put your challenge files in `[challname]/src`
 - Put your writeup in `[challname]/README.md`
 - Put your files that will be given to others in `[challname]/dist`